Aimeedeer/meal-swap/README.md

 Aimee <-> Brian

+Aimee's thoughts:
-Aimee's thoughts: I'm hungry and I want more yogurt and honey.
+I'm hungry, and I want more yogurt and honey rather than banana chips or walnuts.
+I think I'm drinking milk but not coffee.

 Brian's thoughts: I'm not hungry in the morning.